A brief guide to the Catholic Church's sainthood procedure

-VATICAN CITY Pope Francis on Sunday formally recognizes the sainthood of two of his predecessors, John XXIII, who reigned from 1958 to 1963, and John Paul II, who was pontiff from 1978 to 2005.
+VATICAN CITY Pope Francis on Sunday proclaimed the sainthood of two of his predecessors, John XXIII, who reigned from 1958 to 1963, and John Paul II, who was pontiff from 1978 to 2005.

-Here is a brief summary of how the Roman Catholic Church recognizes sainthood.

 The process that can lead to sainthood, known as a "cause", cannot usually start until five years after a person's death.